Gordon Ramsay’s Turkey Brining Guide (Wet and Dry)

 Should You Rinse Off the Dry Brine Before Cooking the Turkey?

 No, you generally should not rinse dry brine off the turkey.
-Rinsing can remove the flavorful seasonings and is unnecessary because the salt from the brine will penetrate the meat during the cooking process.
+Rinsing can remove the flavorful seasonings, but it is unnecessary because the salt from the brine will penetrate the meat during the cooking process.
 Pat the turkey dry with paper towels before cooking to help achieve crisp skin.

 Is It Necessary to Rinse the Turkey After Wet Brining?